 And if professional golf is not what you’re looking to get into in the near future, a rangefinder with slope feature will greatly help you to improve your scores.

 Laser, GPS, and Hybrid: Which One is What?
-How they work?
+How do they work?

 When you’re looking to buy a golf rangefinder, chances are, you’ve come across technical terminology like “laser rangefinder”, “GPS rangefinder”, “hybrid rangefinder” etc. These terms state the technology behind that particular rangefinder model.